studentquiz/moodle-mod_studentquiz/docs/index.rst

 =========================

-This documentation is meant for everyone interested in the usage, management, and development of the StudentQuiz Moodle Plugin
+This documentation is meant for everyone interested in the usage, management, and development of the StudentQuiz Moodle Plugin.

 ------------
 Introduction